 On a positive note, this outbreak has shifted the majority of people towards eCommerce websites.
 With physical stores being shut, customers prefer buying products online to maintain the social distancing protocol.

-But the idea of ecommerce experiencing exponential growth because of this crisis is being perceived from 2 viewpoints.
+But the idea of eCommerce experiencing exponential growth through a leading eCommerce website development company because of this crisis is being perceived from 2 viewpoints.

 While some feel this trend is being followed temporarily, some firmly believe that this buying behavior will continue even after this crisis ends.
 In fact, based on research, nearly 74.6% of the US population avoided shopping malls.
 Also around 52.7% avoided general stores.

 Soon customers will start looking for similar products like yours.
 So it’s essential for you to understand the customer’s new buying behavior and accordingly make changes to your business.

 Upcoming (Indoor) Holiday Celebrations